Monash1206/Ecommerce-Data-Analysis/README.md

 # Sales-Analysis

-Objetive
+Objective

-To contribute to the sucess of a business by utilizing data analysis techniwues, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
+To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.